dunamismax/Python-Hypermedia/README.md

 #### 3. Running an Application (The Easy Way)

-This repository includes a custom CLI tool to automate the setup and running of applications.
+This repository includes a custom CLI tool to automate the setup and running of all projects (applications and scripts).

 1. **Navigate to the script directory:**
    ```bash